Martin Baltimore: Operational history

 The RAF also transferred aircraft to other Allies in the Mediterranean area.
 The Baltimore was used intensively in the Italian campaign to clear the road to Rome for advancing Allied forces after the Italian surrender on 3 September 1943.
 After the Armistice between Italy and Allied armed forces an Italian-manned squadron, the 28th Bomber Wing, was equipped with ex-RAF Baltimores, becoming the co-belligerent Stormo Baltimore.
 The Italians suffered considerable attrition during their training phase on the Baltimore.
 The majority of accidents were during takeoffs and landings due to the aircraft's fairly high wing loading, high approach speed and a directional stability problems during takeoffs.
 The Italians operated the Baltimore for about six months.
 Many of those operations were in Yugoslavia and Greece, providing air support for partisan forces or dropping supplies.

 Most Baltimores were scrapped soon after the war, although one RAF squadron continued to use the type in Kenya where the aircraft were used in aerial mapping and locust control until 1948.
 In post-war service, the Baltimore took part in United States Navy instrument and control surface tests in the effort to break the sound barrier.
 With its powerful engines and light, yet robust construction, the aircraft was able to dive at high speed, reaching Mach .74 in tests.
 All Baltimores were withdrawn from service by the end of 1949, the last one being retired on 23 December 1949.

-In 2025, the wreck of a Royal Australian Air Force 454 Squadron Baltimore was discovered off the coast of the Mediterranean island Antikythera.
-On 3 December 1943, the plane had been on a reconnaissance mission from its base in Bengazi, Libya, when it was shot down by two Messerschmitt fighters.
+In 2025, the wreck of a Baltimore of 454 Squadron (Royal Australian Air Force) was discovered off the coast of the Mediterranean island Antikythera.
+On 3 December 1943, the aircraft had been on a reconnaissance mission from its base in Bengazi, Libya, when it was shot down by two Messerschmitt fighters.